ffund/compe-design-project/lab6/current.md

 * 4.7kΩ resistor in series with the base pin
 * Negative side (short leg) of LED in series with the 220Ω resistor

-Finally, connect it to your Pi as pictured -
+Finally, connect it to your Pi -

 * GND to the emitter pin of the transistor
 * 5V supply to the positive side (long leg) of LED.
 * Any available GPIO pin to the 4.7kΩ resistor

-Configure the GPIO pin as output HIGH (you can use the `gpio` utility), and watch the LED turn on.
-Then configure the GPIO pin as output LOW and watch the LED turn off.
+Configure the GPIO pin as output HIGH, and watch the LED turn on.
+Then set the output to LOW and watch the LED turn off.
+(You can write your own Python code to do this.)

 \newpage

-### Voltage and current measurement

 Use your digital multimeter to measure the voltage: